blenoard/PLAYYY/README.md

-# 🍏 BudgetPro – Monthly Budget Planner (Console)
+# BudgetPro – Monthly Budget Planner (Console)

-🚧 This is a template-style project documentation for the course Programming Foundations at FHNW, BSc BIT.
-🚧 Do not keep this section in your final submission.

-This project is intended to:

-- Practice the complete process from problem analysis to implementation
-- Apply Python programming concepts learned in the Programming Foundations module
-- Demonstrate the use of console interaction, data validation, and file processing
-- Produce clean, well-structured, and modular code
-- Prepare students for teamwork and documentation in later modules

----
+This project was developed as part of the Programming Foundations module to illustrate how real-world budgeting tasks can be implemented using Python.

-# 📝 Analysis
+## Analysis

 ## Problem